AI MEDICINE SCANNER

 To get the most accurate results from AI scanning:

 1. Good lighting — natural daylight or a well-lit room works best.
-Avoid harsh shadows across the text.
+Avoid harsh shadows on the text.

 2. Focus on the front — the front of the package typically contains the name, dosage, and form.
 The AI reads this best.